dream-computing/syntax_nodes/README.md

 ### Depth to LIDAR Effect

-Simulates a LIDAR scan visualization based on a depth map input (brighter areas treated as closer).
-Often used with 3D renders or actual depth data.
+Quite literally a delay effect for edge detection.
+This is a WIP node that may change course over time, but in its current state simply takes a batch of images and provides a delay effect for its edge detection.

 **Parameters:**
-*   `depth_map`: Input depth map (or image to interpret as depth).
+*   `depth_map`: Input depth map image batch (or batch of images).
-*   `smoothing_factor`: Smoothing applied to the depth map.
+*   `smoothing_factor`: Smoothing applied to the delay rate.
 *   `line_thickness`: Thickness of the scan lines.

 **Example:**